Keith Schiller

-Early life
+Early life and military service

-Born in the Bronx, the middle child of five, Schiller was raised in the Hudson Valley region, attending New Paltz High School and graduating in 1977.
+Born in The Bronx the middle child of five, Schiller was raised in the Hudson Valley region; he graduated from New Paltz High School in 1977.

 United States Navy

 Schiller joined the United States Navy after graduating from high school.
-He served primarily at the Little Creek base in Norfolk, Virginia, and also spent time as a boarding team leader on the USS Plymouth Rock, a landing ship for amphibious vehicles.
+He primarily served at the Little Creek base in Norfolk, Virginia, and was also the boarding team leader on the USS Plymouth Rock, a landing ship for amphibious vehicles.
 After serving on the Special Boat Teams, he left active duty in 1982 and spent another two years in the reserve, serving until 1984.

 Career

 Plattekill Police Department and New York State Division for Youth

-After leaving the Navy in 1984, Schiller returned to New York.
-That same year, he found work as a counselor in the New York State Division for Youth (after volunteering as a counselor through his church) and concurrently served as a police officer at the Plattekill Police Department, holding these two jobs until 1992.
+After leaving the navy in 1984, Schiller returned to New York.
+In the same year, he found work as a counselor in the New York State Division for Youth (after volunteering as a counselor through his church) and concurrently served as a police officer at the Plattekill Police Department, holding those two jobs until 1992.

 New York City Police Department

-In 1992, Schiller was hired by the New York City Police Department (NYPD).
-He graduated from the New York City Police Academy, and served as a patrol officer in northern Manhattan, at that time the epicenter of the cocaine trade.
-After a brief stint as an undercover officer, Schiller then joined the Street Narcotics Enforcement Unit, where he was the rammer (charged with breaking the door during raids), describing his job as "busting into drug houses up to three times a night".
-Schiller also spent time in the high-intensity drug-trafficking area, where he worked under then-Lieutenant David E. Chong, who describes Schiller as a "devoted, physical and loyal officer" who "always had his boss's back".
-Schiller regularly handled wiretaps, search warrants and large-scale seizures of drugs.
+In 1992, Schiller was hired by the New York City Police Department (NYPD) and worked there for twelve years; he began as a transit officer.
+He graduated from the New York City Police Academy, and served as a patrol officer in northern Manhattan which at the time was the epicenter of the cocaine trade.
+After a brief stint as an undercover officer, Schiller joined the Street Narcotics Enforcement Unit with the 34th Precinct, where he was the rammer (charged with breaking the door during raids).
+He described his job as "busting into drug houses up to three times a night".
+He also spent time in the high-intensity drug-trafficking area working under then-Lieutenant David E. Chong, who describes Schiller as a "devoted, physical and loyal officer" who "always had his boss's back".
+During his career at the department he was a narcotics officer with the NYPD Strike Force, and the High Intensity Drug Trafficking Area program of New York and New Jersey.

+Schiller regularly handled wiretaps, search warrants, and large-scale seizures of drugs.